Tree-Guided Rare Feature Selection and Logic Aggregation with Electronic Health Records Data: Computation

-where $\X_g=\X\A{\bf P}_g$.
-The weights $\tilde{w}_j$ and $w_g$ are specified in Section~\ref{sec:frame:reg} of the main paper and ${\bf P}_g$ is defined in Section~\ref{sec:thm} of the Appendix.
-Note that, $\lambda_1^*$ is the smallest value for which all the $\beta$ coefficients are zero when $\alpha=0$ and $\lambda_2^*$ is the smallest value for which all the $\gamma$ coefficients are zero when $\alpha=1$.
+The weights $\tilde{w}_j$ and $w_g$ are specified in Section~2.3 of the main paper.
+Note that, $\lambda_1^*$ is the smallest value of $\lambda$ for which all the $\beta$ coefficients are estimated to be zero when $\alpha=0$ and $\lambda_2^*$ is the smallest value of $\lambda$ for which all the $\gamma$ coefficients are zero when $\alpha=1$.
 This bound works well in practice.
 The smoothness parameter $\tau$ controls the gap between $\Omega(\bgamma)$ and $f_{\tau}(\bgamma)$.
-In practice, for large scale problems, setting $\tau$ as a small positive value can provide reasonably good approximation accuracy \citep{chen2012smoothing}.
-We thus set $\tau$ as $10^{-3}$ in all numerical studies.
+In practice, for large-scale problems, setting $\tau$ as a small positive value can provide good approximation accuracy \citep{chen2012smoothing}; we set $\tau$ as $10^{-3}$ in all the numerical studies.

-The algorithm can be readily extended to the settings of logistic regression when $y$ is an binary response.
-The objective function for logistic regression under the aggregation framework can be derived by substituting the first term in \eqref{eq:optimprob2} with the negative log-likelihood function:
+The algorithm can be readily extended to the settings of logistic regression when $y$ is a binary response.
+The objective function for logistic regression can be derived by substituting the first term in \eqref{eq:optimprob2} with the negative log-likelihood function:

 where $w_1$ and $w_0$ are the weights of positive and negative cases, accordingly.
 Since the negative log-likelihood function is convex and smooth, the application of SPG is straightforward.